justinethier/husk-scheme/README.markdown

 Installation
 ------------
-husk may be easily installed using [cabal](http://www.haskell.org/cabal/) - just run the following command:
+husk may be installed using [cabal](http://www.haskell.org/cabal/) - just run the following command:

     cabal install husk-scheme